website: www.dnmc.co.nz

 My first appointment date and time: |

-If you call our phone numbers outside our open hours, your call will be diverted to the Dunedin Urgent Doctors & Accident Centre.
+If you call our phone numbers outside our open hours, your will hear a message about alternative options for care.

 18 Filleul Street, Dunedin, Phone: 03 479 2900